johanbook/docs/docs/testing/overview.md

 ### Spies

-One can spy on an object or function to how it's called but keeping the implementation intact.
+One can spy on an object or function to how it is called but without altering its implementation.

 ### Stub